Nicanor008/kenya-regions/README.md

 ## Todo
 #### In Progress
 - Host the API backend on a reliable environment
+- Populating all 47 counties with the correct data

 #### Future
 - Add types for typescript use cases